FX-55

 Part A of the developer is the usual liquid stock solution but contains no developing agents and should last pretty well indefinitely, at least for a few years.

-Once the working solution has been made, Crawley says it keeps for about 36 hours.
+Once the working developer has been made from stock it keeps for about 36 hours.

-Before use, dilute some the below Part A 1+9 with water to make 1 Ltr of working solution.
-Then add and dissolve the dry chemicals of Part B below to the 1 Ltr of working solution.
+Dilute Part A 1+9 with water to make 1 Ltr.
+Then add and dissolve the dry chemicals of Part B to this 1 Ltr to make the working developer.

-I've also successfully made 500ml working developer by diluting 50ml Part A to make 500ml with water.
-Then adding 0.6g sodium ascorbate powder (my scale doesn't measure more accurately) and 5ml of a 1% phenidone solution (in propylene glycol).
-I use a syringe to measure the 5ml.
+I happily make 500ml working developer by diluting 50ml Part A and make up to 500ml with water.
+Then adding 0.7g sodium ascorbate powder (my scale doesn't measure more accurately than 0.1g) and 5ml of a 1% phenidone solution (in propylene glycol).
+I use a syringe to measure the 5ml which is very accurate.

 FX-55